AntonG23/ol-ide-auto-demos/mainframe-db2/demo-mainframe-db2-banking/README.md

 - DB2 driver.
 - DB2 licence file.

 > **_NOTE:_**  When preparing for a DB2 project, DB2 driver and license should be provided by the client.
-For this demo
+For this demo, please contact support@openlegacy.com to get the files.

 ## Demo Definition